Speech and Language Therapy - MMedSci

 Each of the devolved nations offers different support for postgraduate courses and have varying eligibility criteria.
 Below is a summary of the support that is available to eligible students.

 Students who live in Wales and study at Masters level can apply to Student Finance Wales for a Postgraduate Master's Loan to support with the costs of the course.
-For 2018 entry the loan available is up to £13,000.
 Further information about the loan can be found on the Student Finance Wales web site.

 Students who live in Northern Ireland and study at postgraduate level can apply to Student Finance Northern Ireland for support with costs.
-The amount available in 2018 hasn't been confirmed yet, but in 2017 students could apply for up to £5,500.
 Further information about the support can be found on the Student Finance Northern Ireland web site.

 Students who live in Scotland can apply for support at Masters level if an equivalent course is not available in Scotland.
 Funding for fees and living costs is available.
 Further information can be found on the Student Awards Agency Scotland web site.